nanoservicesforge/docs/docs-app/docs/Docs/quickstart.md

 entrypoint = "."
 ```

-We can then download and configure the `Cargo.toml` file by running the following command:
+We can then download the docker package and configure the `Cargo.toml` file by running the following command:

 ```bash
 nanoforge prep